The Etiquette of Fashion: Mastering the Unspoken Communication of Clothing

 Silver also offers this to the budding fashionista, “trust the process.”
 He advises, “Don’t be offended if your invitation arrives late or doesn’t seat you in the place you envisioned.”
 He also suggests using WhatsApp to communicate with European brands.
 If you want to be invited back, the fashionable investment is in the relationship.
 Flexing your etiquette prowess here is developing this relationship much like you would build any relationship.
 Be curious and learn.
 Don’t act entitled.
 Communicate as the culture dictates.
 Never underestimate the value of an expert.
 A good stylist will make worthwhile introductions and be a confidant to help you invest wisely—and have fun.

 As it turns out, fashion etiquette is at the forefront of your communication.
 Develop an educated insight as to what to wear for different occasions.
-Allow it to boost your confidence, and enjoy noticing yourself engage more effectively in all areas of your life.
 Make bold choices with confidence.
 Arrive subtly sophisticated and feel like anything but a wallflower.
 Help a friend do the same.
 There is great power in knowledge.
 Even—and especially—in the disciplinary field of stocking your closet.